 A marketing research field project is an important component of this course.
-Each team will find a client and conduct an agreed-upon research project.
-This project will give you an opportunity to design and conduct a full-fledged piece of marketing research in an area of your own choosing that has three research components: you will (1) gather secondary data, (2) conduct primary/exploratory research (focus groups or in-depth interviews), and (3) conduct primary/conclusive research (survey or experiment).
-Because the research project will involve a considerable amount of time and effort, it is vitally important that you work on a project that you find interesting.
+This project will give you an opportunity to design and conduct a full-fledged piece of marketing research in an area of your own choosing that has qualitative and quantitative research components: you will (1) gather secondary data, (2) conduct primary/qualitative research (focus groups or in-depth interviews), and (3) conduct primary/quantitative research (survey or experiment).
+Because the research project will involve a considerable amount of time and effort throughout the quarter, it is vitally important that you work on a project that you find interesting.
 You are expected to meet outside the class throughout the quarter with your group with the purpose of designing, conducting and reporting on an original research project.
 Note that MKTG560 projects successfully completed on behalf of external clients (those outside the University) qualify as one of the "practical experience activities" required for graduation.

 For this project, your team will act in the role of a marketing research supplier working for a client.
 Clients can be for-profit or non-profit organizations here on campus, in Seattle or the surrounding areas.
 There must be an actual person or persons acting as your client(s) with whom you negotiate the details of the research.
 In working on the project, you will complete all aspects of the marketing research process we discuss in class.
-Specifically, you will gather secondary research, conduct the primary marketing research studies (both qualitative and quantitative), including sampling, questionnaire development, data collection, data analysis, and finish with a written report and presentation that provides your strategic recommendations based upon your research.

 There are three graded deliverables for this project (see course schedule for due dates).